-At Every Oil Change Interval As Indicated By Oil Change Indicator System: Change oil and filter. • Rotate the tires.
-Rotate at the first sign of irregu- lar wear, even if it occurs before the oil indicator system turns on. • Inspect battery and clean and tighten terminals as required. • Inspect automatic transmission fluid if equipped with dipstick. • Inspect brake pads, shoes, rotors, drums, hoses and park brake. • Inspect engine cooling system protection and hoses.

-• Inspect exhaust system.

-• Inspect engine air cleaner if using in dusty or off-road conditions.
+At Every Oil Change Interval As Indicated By Oil Change Indicator System:

+- Change oil and filter. - Rotate the tires.
+Rotate at the first sign of irregular wear, even if it occurs before the oil indicator system turns on. - Inspect battery and clean and tighten terminals as required. - Inspect brake pads, shoes, rotors, drums, hoses and park brake. - Inspect engine cooling system protection and hoses. - Inspect exhaust system. - Inspect engine air cleaner if using in dusty or off-road conditions. - Clean rear air suspension springs If Equipped.